uk0/angular2-oauth2-swagger2/README.md

 # Tip 1

-If you get a CORS error from Swagger Ui, you should a) check your console and b) paste your yaml file into:  http://editor.swagger.io
-It is often a problem with the yaml file, but Swagger Ui gives this misleading error.
+The best tip I can recommend is to get your swagger.json and paste it into :  http://editor.swagger.io

 You get your swagger.json from <your server>/<your context path>/v2/api-docs/